Federal Laws on Marijuana Crimes

 Federal laws do not differentiate between marijuana used for medical purposes or marijuana used for recreational purposes.
 The medical marijuana defense is not expressly recognized under Federal law.
 Nevertheless, during pre-trial negotiations, the medical marijuana defense is often effective when properly asserted for mitigation purposes.

 Judges have limited the defense attorneys ability to fully assert such a defense at trial, although the defense often has a right to present evidence related to the medical marijuana defense for the juries consideration when warranted by the facts of the case.

 Marijuana as a Schedule I Drug

 Federal law assigns every drug to a schedule which purports to determine the drugs medical value verses its potential for abuse.
-Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it is has no medical value while being highly addictive.
+Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it has no medical value while being highly addictive.

-Generally, doctors may exercise their right to free speech by recommend the use of marijuana under the First Amendment, federal law does not allow a doctor to "prescribe" marijuana.
+Generally, doctors may exercise their right to free speech by recommending the use of marijuana under the First Amendment, federal law does not allow a doctor to “prescribe” marijuana.